-In addition, we argue that disclosure requirements for the NPO sector have to be proportionate considering international Human Rights law, in relation to the risks to be addressed within the AML/CFT framework.
+In addition, we argue that disclosure requirements for the NPO sector have to be proportionate considering international human rights law, in relation to the risks to be addressed within the AML/CFT framework.
 Privacy rights concerns with regard to the disclosure of the financial data and sensitive private information (including BO/board member or CEO or donor identity) must be taken into account and weighed in.
-It is important to try and find nuanced solutions for the NPO sector that are proportionate and take into account the right to privacy, the rights of freedom of association, and a risk-based policy approach.
-As a reminder, the NPO sector enjoys international Human Rights protection, unlike the private sector (business at large), and therefore needs a different/tailored approach from regulators and standard setters.
+It is important to try and find nuanced solutions for the NPO sector that is proportionate to the right of privacy, freedom of association, and a risk-based policy approach.
+As a reminder, the NPO sector enjoys international human rights protection, unlike the private sector (business at large), and therefore needs a different/tailored approach from regulators and standard setters.